 Areas of counselling I deal with

 The telephone consultation provides an opportunity to understand what you would like to achieve from counselling and to ask any questions you may have.
 There is no obligation following the consultation.

-Counselling sessions then take place weekly, via online or telephone, on the same day and time unless otherwise agreed.
+Counselling sessions take place weekly, via online or telephone, on the same day and time unless otherwise agreed.

-Counselling sessions are payable in advance by bank transfer and must be made at least 24 hours before your appointment.
+Counselling sessions are payable by bank transfer, no later than 24 hours after your appointment.

 Overstone Counselling was established to provide a convenient counselling service at evenings and weekends for individuals who need the flexibility of a beneficial process that fits around the existing commitments they have.